Barnett Effect-Induced Nonreciprocal Entanglement and Gaussian interferometric power in Magnomechanics with Optical Parametric Amplifier: Introduction

 Nonreciprocity, which enables unidirectional transport by breaking reciprocal symmetries, plays a crucial role in many practical applications \cite{46}, including enhanced coordination in biological cell migration \cite{47}, improved self-organization in motor-active materials \cite{48}, and the realization of invisible sensing and noise-free information processing \cite{49}.
 Recent years have seen rapid progress in the development of magnetic-free nonreciprocal optical devices, leveraging nonlinearities, chiral interactions \cite{50}, atomic gases \cite{55}, optomechanical systems \cite{57}, and the relativistic Sagnac effect \cite{61}.
 Among these advances, nonreciprocal quantum entanglement has attracted particular attention for its potential to protect and enhance quantum correlations \cite{70}.
-Quantum entanglement, characterized by nonclassical correlations between separate quantum systems \cite{79}, serves as a fundamental resource for quantum information processing and quantum networks \cite{81}.
+Quantum entanglement, characterized by nonclassical correlations between separate quantum systems \cite{79}, serves as a fundamental resource for quantum information processing and quantum networks \cite{81,z4,z5}.
 Entanglement has been demonstrated across a wide variety of platforms, including photons \cite{84}, atoms \cite{86}, ions \cite{88}, and cavity optomechanical systems \cite{89}.
 The concept of nonreciprocal entanglement was first introduced in spinning resonators\cite{70}, where the system’s time-reversal symmetry is broken via an irreversible refractive index difference between clockwise and counterclockwise modes.
 This mechanism enables directional entanglement of photons and phonons, while strongly suppressing it in the opposite direction.
 Further studies have explored nonreciprocal entanglement using the Sagnac effect \cite{72}, magnon Kerr nonlinearities \cite{75}, and chiral couplings \cite{77}.
-However, the realization of nonreciprocal bipartite and tripartite entanglement by exploiting the Barnett effect within a cavity magnomechanical (CMM) system remains an open challenge.
-The Barnett effect, where the rotation of a magnetic object induces alignment or magnetization, has been observed in ferromagnetic insulators \cite{97} and nuclear spin systems \cite{102}.
-It has enabled studies on remote magnetization switching \cite{104}, rotational vacuum friction \cite{105}, and the detection of angular momentum compensation points \cite{106}.
-In this work, we propose a novel scheme to realize and control nonreciprocal bipartite and tripartite entanglement through the Barnett effect and OPA in a CMM setup, consisting of a spinning YIG sphere placed inside a microwave cavity \cite{107}.
-The rotation of the YIG sphere induces a Barnett frequency shift in the magnon mode, opening new possibilities for manipulating entanglement in a nonreciprocal fashion.
-The entanglement improvement effect based on parametric amplification has been proposed in a hybrid optomechanical-magnetic system.
-Giant nonreciprocal entanglement can emerge.
-All entanglements with ideal nonreciprocity can be achieved via tuning the photon frequency detuning, appropriately choosing the cavity-magnon coupling regime and nonlinear gain and the phase shift of OPA.
-Interestingly, the amount of entanglement nonreciprocity and her resilience against magnon thermal occupation is remarkably enhanced by increasing the gain of OPA.
-That non-reciprocity can be significantly enhanced even at relatively high temperatures.
+Nonreciprocal quantum control can be found also in phenomena such as photon and magnon blockade \cite{z2,z9,107}.